Understanding Direct Export

 Pack It And Book It For Direct Export

 Simple enough, when you’ve got your order, you’ve packaged up your products safely, got all your documentation together, it’s time to book it with your freight forwarder for direct export.
 Always best to get a few quotes as with anything, to make sure you’re paying a fair rate.
-By this time, you should have already nominated your freight forwarder and it’s time to get it booked in for shipping.
+By this time, you should have already nominated your forwarder and it’s time to get it booked in for shipping.

 Document It